jingjieli/Kintinuous/README.md

+# Apr.
+23, 2018 Update: Run on NVIDIA Jetson TX 1#

+A few things you may need to do to build on Jetson TX 1:

+* '-msse' options in CMake file is not supported by ARM

+* Device not found at runtime, exception at "tsdf_volume.cu": try to add arch 53, 60, 61

+* libproj.so not found: apt install libproj-dev

+* internal compiler error: don't make with -j

+* iSAM lib undefined reference to isam::pose3d::dim: hardcode dim in cpp or create a pose3d.cpp:

+    #include <isam/Pose3d.h>

+    namespace isam
+    {
+      const int Pose3d::dim;
+    }

+* undefined reference to "drmxxxx":

+    cd /usr/lib/aarch64-linux-gnu/libGL.so
+    sudo rm libGL.so
+    sudo ln -s /usr/lib/aarch64-linux-gnu/tegra/libGL.so libGL.so

 # Kintinuous #

 Real-time dense visual SLAM system capable of producing high quality globally consistent point and mesh reconstructions over hundreds of metres in real-time with only a low-cost commodity RGB-D sensor.